nrb/resume/resume.rst

     * Collaborated with community members and internal coworkers to write new feature specifications, online and in person.
     * Wrote initial developer documentation for `openstack-ansible`_.

-:2014-present: Automation Engineer, Cox Media Group.
-Improving and maintaining tools around a large (40+) developer team.
+:2014: Automation Engineer, Cox Media Group.
+Improving and maintaining tools for a large (40+) developer team.

     * Implemented self-service jobs in Hudson/Jenkins for developers to start git repositories and caching PyPI packages.
     * Maintained custom bash and Python tools for wrapping applications, simplifying usage.